cupwater/otterwiki_rag/otterwiki/about.md

-# About An Otter Wiki
+# About Otter知识助手

-[An Otter Wiki](https://otterwiki.com) is a software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
+[Otter知识助手](https://otterwiki.com) is a software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
 The content is stored in a git repository, which keeps track of all data and changes.
 [Markdown](https://daringfireball.net/projects/markdown) is used as Markup language.

 The project is available on [github](https://github.com/redimp/otterwiki).
 It is written in [python](https://www.python.org/) using the microframework [Flask](http://flask.pocoo.org/). [halfmoon](https://www.gethalfmoon.com) is used as CSS framework and [CodeMirror](https://codemirror.net/) as editor.
 [Font Awesome Free](https://fontawesome.com/license/free) serves the icons.
 Roboto Font Copyright 2011 Google Inc. All Rights Reserved.